Acronyms

 - Pheochromocytoma

-- If beta blockers are used in the setting of pheochromocytoma, they should be given in combination with an alpha blocker, and only after the alpha blocker has been initiated.
-Administration of beta blockers alone in the setting of pheochromocytoma has been associated with a paradoxical increase in blood pressure due to the attenuation of beta-mediated vasodilatation in skeletal muscle.
+- Beta-blockers are used to treat symptoms of pheochromocytoma, an adrenal tumor that secretes epinephrine.
+They should be given with an alpha blocker, and only after the alpha blocker has been initiated.
+Beta-blocker therapy without an alpha blocker in pheochromocytoma has been associated with a paradoxical increase in blood pressure due to the attenuation of beta-mediated vasodilatation in skeletal muscle.

 - Anaphylactic reactions

-- Patients with a history of severe anaphylactic reactions may be more reactive to allergens while taking beta blockers.
-Beta blockers may also reduce the effectiveness of epinephrine used to treat these reactions.
+- Beta-blockers may increase allergen reactivity in patients with a history of severe anaphylactic reactions.
+They may also reduce the effectiveness of epinephrine used to treat these reactions.

 - NOTE: The drug interactions presented here are NOT all-inclusive.
 Other interactions may exist.
 Drug interaction checkers provide the most efficient and practical way to check for interactions among multiple medications.
 A free interaction checker is available from Drugs.com (see Drugs.com interactions checker).

-- Catecholamine depleting drugs - concomitant use of catecholamine-depleting drugs (e.g. reserpine, monoamine oxidase (MAO) inhibitors) with beta blockers may increase the risk of hypotension and bradycardia
+- Catecholamine depleting drugs - concomitant use of catecholamine-depleting drugs (e.g., reserpine, monoamine oxidase (MAO) inhibitors) may increase the risk of hypotension and bradycardia

-- Clonidine (Catapres®) - abruptly stopping clonidine in patients taking beta blockers can lead to severe rebound hypertension.
-When clonidine and a beta blocker are taken together, and clonidine is to be discontinued, it is recommended that the beta blocker be stopped several days before clonidine is withdrawn.
-Clonidine can then be tapered over 2 - 4 days.
+- Clonidine (Catapres®) - abruptly stopping clonidine in patients taking beta-blockers can lead to severe rebound hypertension.
+During coadministration, if clonidine is to be discontinued, stop the beta-blocker several days before clonidine is withdrawn, and taper clonidine over 2 - 4 days.

-- Medications that slow the heart rate - all beta blockers slow the heart rate.
-When they are taken with other heart rate-slowing medications, the effect may be potentiated, and bradycardia can occur.
+- Medications that slow the heart rate - beta-blockers slow the heart rate and use with other heart rate-slowing medications can increase the risk of bradycardia and syncope.

 - Common medications that slow the heart rate